This story was updated April 2019.

-- Does your policy include treatments at emergency hospitals and with specialty veterinarians such as orthopedics and neurologists?
+- Does your policy include treatments at emergency hospitals and with specialty veterinarians like orthopedics and neurologists?

-- Is there rider policy available for Recovery and Complementary Care so your dog can get rehab therapy or alternative care?
-(If you have a breed that is prone to IVDD or other spinal conditions or neurological problems, this is additional coverage you will want to consider purchasing)
+- Is a rider policy available for Recovery and Complementary Care so your dog can get rehab therapy or alternative care?
+(If you have a breed that’s prone to IVDD or other spine and neurological problems, this is additional coverage you’ll want to consider purchasing.)